-Bikram came to Hawaii and then Los Angeles in 1970, where he began spreading Modern Postural Yoga.
+Bikram came to Hawaii and then Los Angeles in 1970—where he began spreading his form of Modern Postural Yoga.

-KP Jois’ teacher had blended sun salutes with yoga in the 1930s, and today—because it spread everywhere after Jois taught it—sun salutes are taught internationally.
+KP Jois’ teacher had blended sun salutes with yoga in the 1930s, and today—because it spread after Jois taught it—sun salutes are taught all over the world.

 India’s globe-hopping yoga teachers have done the hero’s work of adapting an unusual indigenous practice to other lands.

-In every case, yoga had to be translated for non-indigenous audiences and similarities had to be found between India’s culture and the culture where yoga was taught.
+In every case, yoga had to be translated for non-Asian audiences, and similarities had to be found between India’s culture and the culture where yoga was being spread.

-Blessings on your yoga path—your ‘hózhó’ (Navajo Beauty Way) path, or whatever path you take in the world.
+Blessings on your yoga path, your ‘hózhó’ path (Navajo Beauty Way), your Christian path—or whatever path you may take in the world.

 Read it here, or on pages 36-7 of the January, 2017 Gallup Journey